Cecilia Menjívar

 Cecilia Menjívar, born and raised in El Salvador, is an American sociologist who has made significant contributions to the study of international migration, the structural roots of inequalities, state power, gender-based violence against women, and legal regimes.
-Menjívar is currently a Professor of sociology at the University of California, Los Angeles where she is the Dorothy L. Meier Social Equities Chair.
+Menjívar is currently Distinguished Professor of sociology at the University of California, Los Angeles where she is the Dorothy L. Meier Social Equities Chair.

 Education

 Menjívar received a Bachelor of Arts in Psychology and Sociology from the University of Southern California in 1981, and a Master of Science in International Education from the same university in 1983.
-Menjívar then completed her doctoral studies at the University of California, Davis graduating in 1992 with a PhD in Sociology.
+Menjívar then completed her doctoral studies at the University of California, Davis graduating in 1992 with a PhD in sociology.
 Menjívar completed post-doctoral fellowships at the University of California, Berkeley and RAND Corporation.

 Career

-Menjívar worked at Arizona State University from 1996 to 2015, initially as an Assistant Professor before becoming an Associate Professor and finally Cowden Distinguished Professor and Associate Director in the School of Social and Family Dynamics.
-Menjívar then moved to the University of Kansas where she was Foundation Distinguished Professor in the Department of Sociology and Co-Director of the Center for Migration Research.
+Menjívar worked at Arizona State University from 1996 to 2015, initially as an assistant professor before becoming an Associate Professor and finally Cowden Distinguished Professor and associate director in the School of Social and Family Dynamics.
+Menjívar then moved to the University of Kansas where she was Foundation Distinguished Professor in the Department of Sociology and co-director of the Center for Migration Research.
 Since 2018, Menjívar has been Professor and Dorothy L. Meier Social Equities Chair in the Department of Sociology at the University of California, Los Angeles.
-She was elected President of the American Sociological Association 2021-2022.
+She was elected Vice President 2014-2015 and the 113th President of the American Sociological Association 2021–2022.

 Reception

-Menjívar's first book, Fragmented Ties, received the 2001 William J. Goode Outstanding Book Award from the American Sociological Association's Section on Family.
+Menjívar's first book, Fragmented Ties, received the 2001 William J. Goode Outstanding Book Award from the American Sociological Association's Section on Family, among other recognitions.
 Her second book, Enduring Violence received the Distinguished Scholarship Award from the Pacific Sociological Association, the Mirra Komarovsky Book Award from the Eastern Sociological Society, and the Hubert Herring Best Book Award from the Pacific Council on Latin American Studies.
-Her articles also have been recognized with awards and, like her work in general, have been read around the world.
+Her articles also have been recognized with multiple awards and, like her work in general, have been read around the world.